Exercise clothing and shoes

 - For running, buy running shoes.
 They are light, flexible, and supportive for simple forward strides.
 Make sure they have good arch support and cushioning for impact.
 For walking, choose stiffer shoes with good support and thick soles.

-- For strength or CrossFit training, choose training sneakers with good support and rubber soles that are not too bulky.
+- For strength or CrossFit training, choose training shoes with good support and rubber soles that are not too bulky.

 - If you are playing a sport like basketball or soccer, get shoes that match your activity.